-HOOK UP TO WATER (See Figure below) by attaching a 1⁄2" minimum high-pressure water hose to the city water service.
+HOOK UP TO CITY WATER by attaching a minimum 1/2" high-pressure water hose to the city water service.

 The 110-volt shoreline cord is stored in the rear storage compartment.
 Remove the cord and plug the trailer end into the receptacle on the side of the trailer.